Random walks on finite nilpotent groups driven by long-jump measures

-Then, $t_{mix} \asymp \dia.$ \end{thm} Although the result stated here is with respect to the total variation norm, throughout the paper we will work with $\ell^2$, which will give more quantitative information, see Theorem \ref{thm:l2mixing}. \\

-\paragraph{Organization} We see this paper as an extension of work done in \cite{SalZhe2015:1047, CheKum2018}; these papers are concerned with infinite groups, whereas this paper studies finite groups.
-Many of the techniques used in this paper take inspiration from proofs from those two papers; we will give specific citations as we use them.
+\paragraph{Organization} This paper is an extension of work done in \cite{SalZhe2015:1047, CheKum2018}; these papers are concerned with infinite groups, whereas this paper studies finite groups.
+Many of the techniques used in here take inspiration from proofs from those two papers; we will give specific citations as we use them.
 In Section \ref{sect:gap}, we start by proving Theorem \ref{thm:intro-gap}.
 We prove the upper bound by using a pseudo-Poincar\'e inequality, where we rely heavily on results developed in \cite{SalZhe2015:1047}.
-For the lower bound, we use the Courant-Fischer characterization of $\beta_1$ with similar test function and bounds from \cite{CheKum2018}.
+For the lower bound, we use the Courant-Fischer characterization of $\beta_1$ with a test function and bounds that are similar to those in \cite{CheKum2018}.
 In Section \ref{sect:vol}, we prove the doubling property, i.e., Theorem \ref{thm:intro-doubling} using growth results from \cite{SalZhe2015:1047} for free nilpotent groups and a lemma of \cite{Gui1973:379} to transport the result to finite nilpotent groups.
-In Section \ref{sect:mixing}, we give precise mixing $\ell^2$-estimates, which give a proof of Theorem \ref{thm:intro-mixing} as a corollary.
+In Section \ref{sect:mixing}, we give precise mixing $\ell^2$-estimates, which gives a proof of Theorem \ref{thm:intro-mixing} as a corollary.
 For these results, we use now standard techniques of Nash inequalities developed in \cite{DiaSal1994:1,DiaSal1996:459}.
-The more precise $\ell^2$-mixing bounds for time $\lesssim \dia$ use intermediate Nash inequalities, for the upper bound.
-For the lower bound, we use the spectral lower bound from Section \ref{sect:gap} on balls and relate it to $\mus^{(t)}$ by using an argument inspired by proofs from \cite{CouGri1997:133,SalZhe2016:4133}.
+The $\ell^2$-mixing upper bound for time less than $\dia$ uses intermediate Nash inequalities.
+The matching lower bound uses the spectral lower bound on balls from Section \ref{sect:gap} and relate it to $\mus^{(n)}$ by using an argument inspired by proofs from \cite{CouGri1997:133,SalZhe2016:4133}.

 In Section \ref{sect:dia}, we discuss some of the challenges in computing $\dia$ in general by providing some illustrative examples.
 Up until this point in the paper, we have assumed that $\sp \in (0,2)^k$.
 In Section \ref{sect:difalphas}, we explain how to generalize the main results when $\sp \in (0,\infty)^k$ by changing the definition of $\cost{\cdot}$